 - Detailed methodology used for the retrospective review (e.g., methodology of the review process, composition of the review panel, documents reviewed);

 - Conclusions of the review.

-- Based on the results of the retrospective review, if appropriate, the President shall update the previously submitted FCOI Report, specifying the actions that will be taken to manage the FCOI going forward.
+- Based on the results of the retrospective review, if appropriate, the CEO shall update the previously submitted FCOI Report, specifying the actions that will be taken to manage the FCOI going forward

 - If bias is found, the CEO is required to promptly notify the contact designated in the relevant contract, or grant document, and submit a mitigation report to that contact.
 The mitigation report must include, at a minimum, the key elements documented in the retrospective review above, a description of the impact of the bias on the research project, and Seven Bridges’ plan of action(s) taken to eliminate, or mitigate, the effect of the bias (e.g., impact on the research project; extent of harm done, including any qualitative and quantitative data to support any actual or future harm; analysis of whether the research project is salvageable).